 - Fernando Malvar-Ruiz, Litton-Lodal Music Director of The American Boychoir, 2011

 - Bill Banfield, Berklee College of Music, 2011 & 2012

 Tours and Excursions

 Tours provide our singers with first-rate performing opportunities within the U.S. and abroad.Through this travel and the specially-designed pre-tour education programs, singers’ lives are changed as they learn about foreign cultures, their histories, and from friendships across global boundaries.
-BCC has traveled to Mexico, Japan, Jordan, England, and various cities around the United States.
-BCC plans to travel to Vietnam and Cambodia during the summer of 2013.
+BCC has traveled to Mexico, Japan, Jordan, England, Vietnam and Cambodia and various cities around the United States.
+BCC plans to travel to the Czech Republic and Germany during the summer of 2015.